neildm504/neildm504.github.io/_logs/2026-04-12-CustomMouseCase.md

 - is strong enough to be thrown in a backpack and protect the PCB
 - could still display the onboard LED that showed bluetooth connection

-I also thought that it would be a nice touch to add their initials to the design (simple to add with virtually no added material).
+I also thought that it would be a nice touch to add their initials to the design (simple to add with no added material).

 # Design

 I was able to measure the board with a pair of [Harbor Freight Calipers](https://www.harborfreight.com/6-in-digital-caliper-with-sae-and-metric-fractional-readings-63731.html) and get the layout created in Fusion360.
 Now that I had the dimensions, I needed to choose a method of connecting the bottom and top part of the shell together.
-I wanted to avoid using nuts and bolts, and decided to use a tapered slot design to press fir the two pieces together...!!!
+I wanted to avoid using nuts and bolts, and decided to use a tapered slot design to press fit the two pieces together.

 calipers and tolerancing